-Many of the traditional ranches around Fraser, Granby and Silverthorne have been subdivided.
-As patchwork ownership develops, it becomes increasingly difficult to provide recreational hunting opportunities and to obtain appropriate harvest.
+Many traditional ranches around Granby and Grand Lake are being subdivided.
+As patchwork ownership develops, it becomes increasingly difficult provide recreational hunting opportunities and to obtain appropriate harvest.
 In those situations where a family continues to control a large area, owners are tending to become very conservative in the amount of hunting they allow.
 Conflicts with public land hunters and small parcel landowners occur with some regularity.

 Hunters become upset about the lack of animals on public lands and complain that large parcel landowners are holding elk on private lands for their own paying hunters.
 On the other hand, large numbers of hunters on public land often create a formidable barrier, unwittingly pushing elk back onto private lands as soon as animals try to cross over onto public ground.
-Large private parcels around Granby and Tabernash, YMCA (Snow Mountain Ranch), Young Life, and Granby Ranch are refuge areas for elk that are not hunted in addition to limiting hunter access to National Forest and BLM.
-These areas regularly hold 500+ animals during periods of the hunting seasons.
-The molybdenum mill of Cyprus Amax falls under the Mine Safety Act and firearms are not allowed on its industrial area (tailings ponds and mill site); this area provides refuge for several hundred animals during the hunting season.
+A sizable elk herd resides in Rocky Mountain National Park where they are not hunted.
+This impacts a large land area (23% of GMU 18).
+However, the Park Service provides a valuable hunter access to adjoining USFS lands through the Bowen/Baker trailheads.